 Elevation: 8,921 ft

-Climbing and access information for this article is found on page 365.
+Climbing and access information for this peak is on Page 365 of the book.
 Please note that South Fork Wilson Creek Trail/FST-330, which is a route referred to in the book, no longer exists.
-The easiest ascent route for Soda Peak is via an old, unmarked ATV trail that climbs the east side of the North Ridge.
+The easiest ascent route for Soda Peak is via an old, unmarked ATV trail that climbs the east side of the north ridge.
 This unmarked trail is NOT shown on any maps.
+USGS Soda Peak.
 Published November 2018

 North Ridge, Class 2

 Hike up the relatively steep North Fork Wilson Creek Trail/FST-348 to its junction with the Highline ATV Trail/FST-316.
 The North Fork of Wilson Creek is bone dry except for a short section higher up that is wet.
-Go L/S onto FST-316 and follow it briefly to reach the small, connecting ridgeline saddle between Peak 8666 and Soda Peak.
+Go left/south onto FST-316 and follow it briefly to reach the small, connecting ridgeline saddle between Peak 8666 and Soda Peak.
 The elevation at this saddle is 8,340 feet.
-This saddle sits at the base of the North Ridge of Soda Peak.
+This saddle sits at the base of the north ridge of Soda Peak.

 Northeast Face, Class 2

-Same as for the North Ridge Route.
-It is possible to follow the Highline ATV Trail/FST-316 southward to the base of the East Face of Soda Peak and to bushwhack through thick forest to the open summit area.
+Same as for the north ridge.
+It is possible to follow the Highline ATV Trail/FST-316 south to the base of the east face of Soda Peak and then bushwhack through thick forest to the open summit area.

-From the summit of Soda Peak, descend NE through open terrain (briefly) then down through thick forest with ample blowdown.
+From the summit of Soda Peak, descend northeast through open terrain (briefly) then down through thick forest with ample blowdown.
 You will eventually intersect the Highline ATV Trail/FST-316.
-Follow the trail northward to its junction with the North Fork Wilson Creek Trail/FST-348 (signed as “Wilson Canyon Trail”).
-Descend FST-348 to the NF boundary and follow the private access road eastward for 0.4 mile to its junction with Eightmile Canyon Road.
+Follow the trail north to its junction with the North Fork Wilson Creek Trail/FST-348 (signed as “Wilson Canyon Trail”).
+Descend FST-348 to the National Forest boundary and follow the private access road east for 0.4 mile to its junction with Eightmile Canyon Road and your parked vehicle.